-TOXICOLOGICAL INFORMATION:
+TOXICOLOGICAL INFORMATION

-Early symptoms of overexposure are dizziness, headaches, nausea and vomiting, weakness and collapse.
+Early symptoms of overexposure are dizziness, headache, nausea, and vomiting, weakness and collapse.
 Lung edema may develop in 2 to 48 hours after exposure, accompanied by cardiac irregularities; these effects are the usual cause of death.
 Repeated overexposure can result in blurred vision, staggering gait and mental imbalance, with probable recovery after a period of no exposure.
-Blood bromide levels suggest the occurrence, but not the degree, of exposure.
+Blood bromide levels suggest the occurrence, but not the degree of exposure.
 Treatment is symptomatic.
-Nausea and vomiting are most distressing symptoms and require an anti-emetic drug such a Compazine or Thorazine.
-Support of the respiratory system dictates a semireclining position, maintenance of airway and possible tracheotomy.
+Nausea and vomiting are most distressing symptoms and require an anti-emetic drug such as Compazine or Thorazine.
+Support of the respiratory system dictates a semi-reclining position, maintenance of airway and possible tracheotomy.
 Oxygen should be used.
 If respiration fails, artificial respiration by an appropriate means may be necessary.
 Central nervous system effects are extremely difficult to control.
-Hyper-excitability and convulsions may require parontoral barbiturates such a Pentothal.
+Hyper-excitability and convulsions may require parenteral barbiturates such as Pentothal.
 Respiratory depression must be guarded against.
 Circulatory failure may be combated by intravenous solutions and levarterenol bitartrate.
-Burns resulting form skin contact with the liquid material should be treated in a manner similar to thermal burns following decontamination.
+Burns resulting from skin contact with the liquid material should be treated in a manner similar to thermal burns following decontamination.